MarmaladeSwapFinance/uikit/README.md

 ## Install

-`yarn add @pancakeswap-libs/uikit`
+`yarn add @marmaladeswap/uikit`

 ## Setup

 ### Theme

-Before using Pancake UIkit, you need to provide the theme file to styled-component.
+Before using Marmaladeswap UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'
-import { light, dark } from '@pancakeswap-libs/uikit'
+import { light, dark } from '@marmaladeswap/uikit'
 ...
 <ThemeProvider theme={isDark}>...</ThemeProvider>
 ```